Find Lovely Picnic Salad Recipes here… Some of our family's old favorite recipes.

 6-8 medium sized tomatoes... if you can find heritage varieties, or just different sizes and colors… truss, egg shaped and cherry tomatoes give an interesting look.2 tablespoons semi dried tomatoes.

-1 large or 3-4 small cucumbers… Lebanese and continental are best… they are crunchy and do not need seeds removed or peeling… but any cucumber you favor will do.
+1 large or 3-4 small cucumbers… Lebanese and continental are best… they are crunchy and don't need seeds removed or peeling… but any cucumber you favor will do.

 If skin is tough it will need peeling though.

-Few fresh oregano leaves and/or basil leaves coarsely chopped or torn ( leave Basil until just before serving).4 tablespoons olive oil.
+Few small fresh sorrel leaves and/or basil leaves coarsely chopped or torn ( leave Basil until just before serving).4 tablespoons olive oil.

 2 tablespoons white wine vinegar.

 Chop the tomatoes into little squares.Cut cucumbers into a similar size.Medium to finely chopped red onion.

 Cut semi dried tomatoes into smaller pieces and sprinkle through the layers.Tear leaves and toss into salad.

 Whisk oil and vinegar together and drizzle over tomatoes and cucumbers and leaves.Season to taste.Toss gently... altogether.

 - Tomatoes and cucumbers can be sliced into rounds if you prefer.
 Slice fairly fine if you do this.